 Construction PMI in Italy averaged 49.50 points from 2013 until 2022, reaching an all time high of 68.50 points in February of 2022 and a record low of 4.80 points in April of 2020.
 This page provides - Italy Construction Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Italy Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Construction Pmi in Italy is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Pmi in Italy to stand at 53.20 in 12 months time.
-In the long-term, the Italy Construction Pmi is projected to trend around 52.00 points in 2021 and 53.40 points in 2022, according to our econometric models.
+Construction PMI in Italy is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Italy Construction PMI is projected to trend around 53.80 points in 2023 and 53.40 points in 2024, according to our econometric models.